frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise3.md

 ???+ example "3D Printed Pulley Inserts"
     <figure>
       <img src="/img/learning-course/stage1e/shooter/3dp-pulleys.webp" style="width:100%">
-      <figcaption>3D printed pulleys with hex insert for hex shaft (left), SplineXL insert for Kraken motors (center), and pinion gear insert for Neo/CIM motors (right). </figcaption>
+      <figcaption>3D printed pulleys with hex insert for hex shaft (left), SplineXL insert for Kraken motors (center), and pinion gear insert for NEO/CIM motors (right). </figcaption>
     </figure>

 ### Nut Strips
 Nut strips are a very versatile structural component often used to connect perpendicular plates or a plate to a tube.
 Vendors like [WCP](https://wcproducts.com/products/nut-strips){:target="_blank"} and [Last Anvil](https://lastanvil.com/products/nut-strip){:target="_blank"} carry nut strips in 6" long segments with either #10-32 or #8-32 tapped holes.
 These nut strips are very robust and can be easily cut to any length.
+In the exercise you just completed, the nut strips would allow you to easily mount the shooter onto any surface.

 ???+ example "Nut Strips"
     <figure>